-- Students should understand and know how to access University, SHRS and individual program rules and regulations. - The Office of the Provost provides undergraduate students with specific resources related directly to their experience at the University of Pittsburgh.
-You can find this useful information at this link; University Regulations Governing Undergraduate Study. - Students should complete the SHRS new student orientation and review the most updated online version of the University Undergraduate Catalog, SHRS handbook and their program's policy information. - Students should be aware of and meet important academic deadlines, e.g., registration, add/drop, monitored withdrawal.
+- Students should understand and know how to access the University, SHRS and individual program rules and regulations. - The Office of the Provost provides undergraduate students with specific resources related directly to their experience at the University of Pittsburgh.
+You can find this useful information at this link; University Regulations Governing Undergraduate Study. - Students should review the most updated online version of the University Undergraduate Catalog, SHRS Undergraduate handbook and their program's policy information. - Students should be aware of and meet important academic deadlines, e.g., registration, add/drop, monitored withdrawal.
 See the Academic Calendar.

-Communicate with SHRS Faculty and Staff
+Communicating with SHRS Faculty and Staff